mohammedh123/Tech-Demos-Proof-of-Concepts/README.md

 Tech-Demos-Proof-of-Concepts
 ============================

-Several tech demos and proof of concepts (some code, mostly screenshots/videos).
+Several tech demos and proof of concepts (some code, mostly screenshots, maybe videos later?).
+Check the wiki.